-Similar in purpose to the under desk trays are the many varieties of channel raceway for desk applications, although they differ in design.
+Similar in purpose to the under-desk trays are the many varieties of channel raceway for desk applications, although they differ in design.
 Unlike cable trays, the raceways are solid and enclosed, meaning cables can typically only break out of the route on either end.
 However, from an aesthetic standpoint, the raceways tend to do a better job of hiding cords.
-Many examples install easily via adhesive, and there are a number of varieties available, including locking raceway which fully encloses cables, j-hook channels that allow cables to be dropped in, and flexible cord towers to hide cables traveling from floor to desk.
+Many examples install easily via adhesive, and there are a number of varieties available, including locking raceway which fully encloses cables, j-hook channels that allow cables to be dropped in.

 There are a few options that allow you to wrap or bundle cables together to organize them, route them and protect them (not to mention you).
-Spiral wrap is a versatile method that, like the under desk trays, allows individual cables to separate from the main bundle at any point you desire.
-Another option is the cable sash, which is a unique fabric option with a hook and loop style closure to secure cable bundles.
+Spiral wrap is a versatile method that, like the under-desk trays, allows individual cables to separate from the main bundle at any point you desire.
+Another option is the Cable Sash™ , which is a unique fabric option with a hook and loop style closure to secure cable bundles.
 These options are great for when you've got a lot of cords coming from a single source: the back of a CPU or monitor, for example.

 Sometimes, you just want cables completely concealed.
-There are a number of items designed with the intention of containing cables, as well as other unsightly components such as power strips and adapters.
+There are several items designed with the intention of containing cables, as well as other unsightly components such as power strips and adapters.
 By enclosing these in something resembling a box , or a bin , you can deftly conceal excess cords, cables and other clutter in an unobtrusive manner.
-For conference rooms, there's even a transition channel that will run from your floor to the conference table to contain cabling that runs to desk outlets and table-connected power and data centers.
+For conference rooms, there's even a transition channel that will run from your floor to the conference table, to contain cabling that runs to desk outlets and table-connected power and data centers.